 Walnut pricing is based solely on user seats.
 Unlimited demos & demo views, dependent on how many team members need access to the tool.

-Navattic also offer unlimited demos & demo views, plus unlimited seats.
-Pricing is based on company size.
+Navattic's pricing model includes unlimited demos & demo views, plus unlimited seats.
 There's also a startup plan, and some enterprise feature differentiation.

 Currently, Navattic's pricing model favors a smaller company requiring lots of user seats.
 A larger company needing fewer seats would find Walnut's model more attractive.